Agent Capabilities

 - Destination Allowlists — Control where agents can send data

-- Writing Policies — Policy structure and priority system
+- Writing Policies — Policy structure and the rules that run alongside capabilities

 - RBAC — Role-based access control for team members